-Training Program Seminar: All interns attend the internship's weekly Psychology Training Program Seminar.
+Iraining Program Seminar: All interns attend the internship's weekly Psychology Training Program Seminar.
 The presentations within this seminar series address core topics pertinent to profession wide competencies in health service psychology with an emphasis in pediatric / clinical child psychology (e.g., evidence-based assessment and intervention practices; pediatric medical conditions and psychological disorders; current research / best practices in a pediatric care; collaborative care in a pediatric health care environment).
-Seminars are conducted by Psychology Section faculty and, on occasion, invited guest speakers from outside of the Section.
+Seminars are conducted by Psychology Division faculty and, on occasion, invited guest speakers from outside of the Division.
 The order of seminars within this didactic series is structured to allow for an appropriate developmental sequence that facilitates intern learning and augments clinical experiences.
 Ginger Depp Cline, Ph.D., ABPP coordinates the Training Program Seminar.

 Psychology Practice Conference: This practice-focused conference typically consists of Case Conceptualization Presentations for cases in ongoing psychosocial intervention or, on occasion, recent evaluations/consultations.
-Attendees include all psychology interns and pediatric/clinical postdoctoral fellows involved in the following clinical programs: Pediatric Health Psychology, OCD & Anxiety Disorders, Preschool, and Traumatic Stress & Resilience.
+Attendees include all psychology interns and pediatric/clinical child psychology postdoctoral fellows involved in the following clinical programs: Pediatric Health Psychology, OCD & Anxiety Disorders, Preschool, Autism/Developmental Disabilities, and Primary Care Psychology.
 Clinical cases, typically from the aforementioned programs, are rotated through the conference schedule to allow for peer supervision and consultation for a range of presenting problems, assessment methods, and treatment modalities; this format allows for all interns to benefit from the breadth of internship clinical rotations and programs.
 All case conceptualization presentations are expected to include discussion of evidence-based and developmentally appropriate practices, methods of individualizing assessment/intervention, and relevant ethical considerations and diversity issues.
 Research articles and/or scholarly reviews relevant to case presentations are expected.

-Additionally, once per month, this forum includes a Multicultural Diversity Seminar (exploring themes such as racial/ethnic backgrounds, acculturation, language, and transition).
 The Psychology Practice Conference is held ~ 3 times per month and is coordinated by Ginger Depp Cline, Ph.D., ABPP and Petra Duran, Ph.D.

+Multicultural Diversity Seminar: This once per month interactive, practice-focused forum explores themes such as racial/ethnic backgrounds, acculturation, identity, language, equity, inclusion, belonging, and transition.
+This seminar is coordinated by Petra Duran, Ph.D.